avinetworks/ansible/collections/ansible_collections/CONTRIBUTING.md

 # Contributing to this collection

-The VMware Advanced Load Balancer (alb) project team welcomes contributions from the community.
+The VMware Advanced Load Balancer (ALB) Ansible Collection team welcomes contributions from the community.
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).